Areas / Local authorities / Vale Of White Horse · local authority guide

 Prices by property type

-Median sold price by type across Vale Of White Horse.
+Median sold price and share of the market, by type, across Vale Of White Horse.

 The most-traded type in Vale Of White Horse is detached (2,383 sales, median £532,000), which tends to set the tone of the area.
 Flats (£210,000) and houses (~£427,018) trade well apart, so the headline figure moves a lot with the mix of what's for sale.